-A National Security Letter, or NSL, is a request for information in national security matters; it cannot be used in ordinary criminal, civil, or administrative matters.
-When the Director of the Federal Bureau of Investigation issues a National Security Letter to a wire or electronic communications provider (like Verizon), the provider must comply.
+A National Security Letter (NSL) is a request for information in national security matters; it cannot be used in ordinary criminal, civil, or administrative matters.
+When the Director of the Federal Bureau of Investigation (FBI) issues an NSL to a wire or electronic communications provider (like Verizon), the provider must comply.
 The law that authorizes the FBI to issue NSLs also requires the Director of the FBI to report to Congress regarding NSL requests.